jackw01/scanlight/3d/parts_list.md

 ## parts list

 ### 3d printing note
 Printing orientation for all parts should be obvious based on the design.
+Print all parts in black ABS.
 The "Support on Build Plate Only" or equivalent option should be used since several parts have counterbore holes.

 ### scanlight v2 only
 * assembled PCB
-* front diffuser (4x3x0.118" ACRYLITE® Satinice light-diffusing acrylic, or standard white acrylic with <50% light transmittance)
+* front diffuser (4x3x0.118" ACRYLITE® Satinice WD008 DF light-diffusing acrylic, or standard white acrylic with <50% light transmittance)
 * 3D printed PCB baseplate
 * 3D printed reflector box housing (interior surfaces to be painted with paint containing only extra fine leafing aluminum flake pigment, such as Dupli-Color CS101)
 * 3D printed diffuser bezel